Classic Swiss Roll Cake – No-Fail Chocolate Recipe

 - Grease and line with parchment paper a 15 x 10 sheet pan.
 Make sure the parchments covered the sides of the pan as well.

-- Combine flour with cocoa powder, salt, baking powder - set aside.
+- Combine flour with cocoa powder, half the salt, baking powder - set aside.

 - Separate the eggs - white in a clean grease free bowl and yolks in a separate bowl